hashkanna/ThirukkuralQuiz/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ### Components
 - App Source Code: Apache License 2.0